ddhogan/ddhogan.github.io/_posts/2018-08-18-scope_and_hoisting_of_variables_functions_and_this_in_javascript.markdown

 The function's scope includes the variable x, so that variable is only known within that function.
 Trying to access it out in the global scope will throw an error because x is not a declared variable (it's not even undefined).

-If we move that var declaration outside the function, it'll be in the global scope, everyone knows about it, and we can access in and out of the function:
+If we move that `var` declaration outside the function, it'll be in the global scope, everyone knows about it, and we can access it within and outside of the function:

 ```JS
 // Example 2 (credit MDN)